-These documents provide more information about EPA's work related to cleaning up cleaning up abandoned uranium mines on the Navajo Nation.
+These documents provide more information about EPA's work related to cleaning up abandoned uranium mines on the Navajo Nation.

 Abandoned Uranium Mine Settlements on the Navajo Nation (PDF)(2 pp, 2 MB,

 This fact sheet provides information on the separate enforcement agreements and settlements to address abandoned uranium mines on the Navajo Nation.

 Abandoned Uranium Mines Workforce Development (PDF)(2 pp, 1 MB,

 This factsheet provides information about how cleaning up abandoned uranium mines on the Navajo Nation creates safe jobs for Navajo workers and provides opportunities for Navajo businesses.

 August 2016 Newsletter: Cleaning Up Abandoned Uranium Mines (PDF)(4 pp, 720 K,

 The Tribal Lands Cleanup ‘Update’ newsletter features stories and other useful information about progress on evaluation and cleanup of abandoned uranium mines.